InitRunner

 Security Events

 Since v2026.4.16, the runtime writes a separate security_events table alongside the main audit log.
-The table captures low-level events that do not belong in per-run records (sandbox launches, policy denials) but still need an append-only trail.
+The table captures low-level events that do not belong in per-run records (sandbox launches, circuit-breaker state changes) but still need a trail.

 Query the table with: